kinalee/having_fun_coding_in_c/factorial/README.md

-This is a program that calculates factorial value of a given number.
+This program calculates the factorial value of a given number.

 (Caution: Do not enter anything another than a digit between 0 to 9.)